DavidKilty/ProjectSubmission3/README.md

 ## Credits

 I used materials for writing game code from online sources such as:
-* Code Institute
+* Code Institute - Specifically for the inuital conecpt of a Battle Ship based game
 * Geeks For Geeks
-* Stack Overflow
+* Stack Overflow - Specifically for "# Game play and print instructions loop"
 * Code Review Stack Exchange
 * Tutorials Point